worldbank/wb-reproducible-research-repository/guidance/AI_reproducibility_guidelines.md

 Full replication of AI-assisted steps is not possible in the traditional sense.
 Since large language models are non-deterministic, running the same prompt twice may produce different outputs.
 The goal is therefore **transparency**, not exact replication.
 We additionally offer guidance on steps to take to improve the reproducibility of AI-assisted processes.

-The standard is: **a reviewer must be able to understand what the AI did, with what inputs, and how the output was validated.**
+The standard is: **a reviewer must be able to understand what model was used, exactly how the model was prompted, and how the output was validated.**

-Reviewers will **not** re-run prompts.
-Verification focuses on completeness and consistency of documentation.
+Rather than re-running prompts, reviewers will focus on whether the available documentation is sufficient for a third party to replicate the query.

 ---